naveenmaurya7705/ReactProject-30/README.md

 * 9 - Create a component that changes its backgroud color when clicked.

 * 10 - Create a basic routing setup.

+* 11 - Create a component that display a random quote each time it is rendered.

+* 12 - Build a file Uploader component that allow users to upload images.